Last updated

 Get-AdminAuditLogConfig | Format-List UnifiedAuditLogIngestionEnabled

-False: Audit logging is not producing events for WorkSights, even if the Purview UI shows otherwise.
-This discrepancy is common.
+True means ingestion is active and no further action is needed.
+False means audit logging is not producing events for WorkSights, even if the Purview interface shows otherwise.

 Set-AdminAuditLogConfig -UnifiedAuditLogIngestionEnabled $true